cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/terraform/README.md

 - The hcloud load balancer can only communicate to the backend servers if the servers have a public IPv4 or they are in the same private network.
+- If container download from gcr.io is blocked with HTTP 403 Forbidden, it means the IP of the server is (temporarily?) blocked.
+  This can be a blocker for the bootstrapping procedure.